V4Fire/Client/src/form/b-button/README.md

 #### [icon]

-An icon to show after a button text.
+An icon to show after the button text.

 ```
 < b-button :icon = 'dropdown'